 Giorginaro The mill is located in Novara di Sicilia.
-Nestled on the border between the Nebrodi and the Peloritani, in the province of Messina, 600 meters, with an incomparable view on Tyrrhenian, dotted with the Aeolian islands, the village of Novara of Sicily is also known as the "Stone Village", because in the Middle Ages it was built using sandstone carved by skilled stonemasons.
+Nestled on the border between the Nebrodi and the Peloritani, in the province of Messina, 600 meters, with an incomparable view on Tyrrhenian, dotted with the Aeolian islands, the town of Novara di Sicilia is also known as the “Stone Village”, because in the Middle Ages it was built using sandstone carved by skilled stonemasons.
 Today the balconies, the jambs of doors, seating and fountains are still there.
 A witness to the skill of an ancient craft still practiced in this small town in eastern Sicily, dominated by the sharp point of Salvatesta Rocca (1,340 meters), also called 'the Matterhorn of Sicily'.
 Do not miss out on my channel on YouTube VIDEO on the operation of the mill Giorginaro.

 Even Mario Affannato is a stonemason, but much of his time and of his labor are now dedicated to reviving the family mill.
 The only remaining fourteen watermills located along the stream San Giorgio and active since ancient times, with ups and downs, Until the Sixties.
-The "Giorginaro Mill"” It has resisted time and it still works today thanks to the waters of the stream that runs through the village up to the summer months, when they dry up to return in the fall.
+The “Mill Giorginaro” It has resisted time and it still works today thanks to the waters of the stream that runs through the village up to the summer months, when they dry up to return in the fall.
 Here they grind Sicilian ancient grains and flour mill is becoming a local attraction, visited annually by more than 7.000 people who come from all parts of Sicily.

 Novara di Sicilia: the Giorginaro mill garden